Table of contents

-The housing industry has a massive impact on the economy, with residential investment and consumption contributing around 15-18% of the annual gross domestic product (GDP) in the U.S. That contribution is only increasing thanks to a construction sector that is projected to grow by 11% from 2016 to 2026, according to the Bureau of Labor Statistics.
+The housing industry has a massive impact on the economy, with residential investment and consumption contributing around 15% to 18% of the annual gross domestic product (GDP) in the U.S. That contribution is only increasing thanks to a construction sector that is projected to grow by 11% from 2016 to 2026, according to the Bureau of Labor Statistics.
 With 747,600 new jobs expected in that timeframe, that makes residential and nonresidential construction the fastest-growing occupation.

 But homes are also one of the major contributors of greenhouse gases, with single- and multi-family homes responsible for around 17% of total emissions in the United States.
 Considering that the average lifespan of an American home is around 70 years, the way homes are constructed has critical and far-reaching implications.
 As global climate change accelerates every year, the green home movement has picked up steam as well.